srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ## Lab Scenario

 You have developed a device simulator that generates vibration data and other telemetry outputs for a conveyor belt system that takes packages and drops them off in mailing bins.
-You have built and tested a logging route that sends dat to Azure Blob storage.
+You have built and tested a logging route that sends data to Azure Blob storage.

 The second route will be to an Event Hub, because an Event Hub is a convenient input to Stream Analytics.
-And Stream Analytics is a convenient way of handling anomaly detection, like the excessive vibration we're looking for in our scenario.
+Stream Analytics is a convenient way of handling anomaly detection, such as the excessive vibration we're looking for in our scenario.

 This route will be created for the IoT Hub, then added as an input to the Azure Stream Analytics job.